Climate Workforce Coalition

 Vision: Vermont will have enough workers to reach its 2030 Climate Action Plan commitments.
 This workforce will be diverse in race, gender, age, and geography, and will be well trained, supported, and compensated with clear career pathways.
 Employers will have the tools they need to scale up their businesses and support their employees.

-Coalition: Since 2021, Energy Action Network (EAN) has helped convene a
+Coalition: Since 2021, Energy Action Network (EAN) has helped convene a Climate Workforce Coalition focused on scaling up the number of workers being recruited and retained in these fields.

 To achieve Vermont’s required greenhouse gas emission reduction targets, we need to train thousands of Vermonters with the skills to electrify our transportation sector, install clean energy solutions, weatherize homes, build net zero commercial buildings, and sustainably manage our working lands, forests and waterways.
 Right now we are not sufficiently building and sustaining this climate workforce pipeline.
 While there have been past efforts to address workforce shortages, we need a laser focus now on equitably and inclusively growing the climate workforce, specifically if we are to comply with state laws.